7 Steps to Learn from Mistakes and Grow as a Person

 7. Teach Other People

-This principle is how every Ted Talk ever began.
-Someone messes up and then realizes the wisdom they have been gifted with, and shares it with the group.
+This principle is how every Ted Talk begins.
+Someone messes up and then realizes the wisdom they have been gifted with and shares it with the group.
 Teaching others can make all of the pain you went through worthwhile – whether helping other people going through the same struggles, or helping people to avoid the problem altogether.

 Learning by teaching has also been proven to be very effective.
-You reaffirm what you already know when you help other people to learn from your mistakes.
+When you help other people learn from your mistakes, you reaffirm what you already know.

-This step is only to be taken once you’ve integrated the lessons you learnt along the way completely and have seen a positive change in your life because of them.
+This step should be taken only once you’ve integrated the lessons you've learned along the way and have seen a positive change in your life because of them.

-Action Item: Repeat the positive actions that have helped you to improve your life and avoid the mistake you made in the future.
-Consider posting a vlog, writing an article, or volunteering to share your new found knowledge and skills.
+Action Item: Repeat the positive actions that have helped you improve your life and avoid future mistakes.
+Consider posting a vlog, writing an article, or volunteering to share your new-found knowledge and skills.

 Final Thoughts on Learning from Mistakes

 While you can’t change the mistakes that you have made, you can choose how you respond to them.
-It is important to recognize that mistakes are inevitable and living by trial and error is part of our natural evolution.
+Recognizing that mistakes are inevitable and living by trial and error is part of our natural evolution is essential.

-Growth starts as soon as you recognize and admit your mistake and make an effort to resolve what went wrong.
-Once you can acknowledge your shortcomings and overcome obstacles, you will be moving directly towards your goal.
+Growth starts when you recognize and admit your mistake and try to resolve what went wrong.
+You will move directly toward your goal once you acknowledge your shortcomings and overcome obstacles.

 Finally, if you want to take your goal-setting efforts to the next level, check out this FREE printable worksheet and a step-by-step process that will help you set effective SMART goals.